zohaibshahzadkhan/SocialVibe-React-App/Testing.md

 </details>

 ## Devices used for manual testing
-Parrothub was tested using Chrome desktop and mobile browsers
+SocialVibe was tested using Chrome desktop and mobile browsers